apple/swift-protobuf/Documentation/FAQ.md

-Protocol Buffers has a [styleguide](https://protobuf.dev/programming-guides/style/), and it calls for field names to be _underscore_separated_names_ and enum cases to be _CAPITALS_WITH_UNDERSCORES_, to support all languages, it also says the enum cases should be prefixed with the type name (avoids naming collisions in C based languages).
+Protocol Buffers has a [styleguide](https://protobuf.dev/programming-guides/style/), and it calls for field names to be _underscore_separated_names_ and enum cases to be _CAPITALS_WITH_UNDERSCORES_.
+To support all languages, it also says the enum cases should be prefixed with the type name (avoids naming collisions in C-based languages).

 To make these things more _Swifty_, the generator uses the rules and attempts to transform them into something _CamelCased_ which is more common in Swift.
 And